ProximaMonkey/ComicSpider/README.markdown

 Regular expression is a more efficient way to ignore all these exceptions.
 For example if you want select the javascript fragment in the html, it could be embarrassed to use a xml parser.
 And it's really simple to test regular expression in tools like [an online tester](http://myregextester.com/), Sublime Text or Expresso.

 But still you can use XPath to get information, I implemented a lua api for [HtmlAgilityPack](http://htmlagilitypack.codeplex.com/).

-Since login is required to download in some sites, so I implemented a login web service for some famous sites.
+Since login is required to download in some sites, I implemented a login web service for some famous sites.

 ### Detail work flow of producer